jrincayc/rationality-ai-zombies/README.md

 If you need a editable version, this version works great.
 If you want a printable version, the two column version is much more practical than the original single column PDF.

+## About Eliezer Yudkowsky:

+Eliezer Yudkowsky is a decision theorist and mathematician who works on foundational issues in Artificial General Intelligence (AGI), the theoretical study of domain-general problem-solving systems.
+Yudkowsky's work in AI has been a major driving force behind his exploration of the psychology of human rationality.

+Eliezer Yudkowsky is the author of many works including *Harry Potter and the Methods of Rationality* and the chapter “Cognitive Biases Potentially Affecting Judgement of Global Risks” in *Global Catastrophic Risks*.
+He is a research fellow and a co-founder of the Machine Intelligence Research Institute.

+## About the Book:

+Rationality from AI to Zombies is a book about getting our understanding of the world right, even when it might not be easy, or there is uncertainty, or we have bias.
+Containing a collection of two years of blog posts edited into a cohesive whole the book covers topics ranging from changing your mind and Bayesian reasoning, to philosophical zombies and implications of Artificial Intelligence.
+Included are practical methods of improving your rationality, inspirational essays and illustrative stories.